Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.13 - Many to Many Relationships & Aliases/README.md

 This primary key prevents duplicate records such as multiple entries of Student 1 enrolled in Class 2.
 Each record in the enrollment table is unique.

 After creating these tables, refreshing the database will show the new tables: class and enrollment.
 We can then add data to these tables to work with.

+### Adding Data

+We add students and classes.
+For example, student with id 2 is added, and classes such as English literature, maths, and physics are added with ids 1, 2, and 3 respectively.

+Enrollment records are created to link students to classes.
+For example, Student 1 is enrolled in Class 1 and Class 2 (English and maths), and Student 2 (Jack Bauer) is enrolled in Class 2 and Class 3 (maths and physics).